Ematicexternal/doc/_posts/2017-07-05-integrating-with-gtm.md

 ---
 ## Retry-iQ Implementation With GTM

-In order to use Retry-iQ, you have to implement 4 events (browse, cart, checkout, conversion) to the GTM as well.
+To use Retry-iQ, implement 4 events (browse, cart, checkout, conversion) to the GTM as well.

-The first step is to prepare your data.
-Then call our methods based on how your website is structured.
+Prepare your data first, and then call our methods based on how your website is structured.

 ### Preparing Data Layer
 ---